asht-ley/asht-ley/README.md

 - 🔭 I’m currently working being a self-taught front end software engineer.
 - 🌱 I’m currently learning CS50x and other resources within a goal of 4 to 6 months of finishing it.
-- 👯 I’m looking to collaborate on my first freelance work this upcoming year 2022.
+- 👯 I’m looking to collaborate with great people on my first freelance work this upcoming year 2022.
 - 🤔 I’m looking for help with learning more, meeting new people and getting the hang of the tech world.
 - 💬 Ask me about anything and I would be delighted to interact with you!
 - 📫 How to reach me: You can reach me @ my email: ashtleysilassandoval@gmail.com